krakjoe/ilimit/README.md

      *
      * @return mixed Returns the return value of the callback.
      *
+     * @throws Error\Runtime If timeout is not positive.
      * @throws Error\System  If the system lacks necessary resources to make the call.
      * @throws Error\Timeout If the invocation exceeds the allowed time.
      * @throws Error\Memory  If the invocation exceeds the allowed memory.